-Our clinical study procedures are regularly inspected by the relevant regulatory authorities to verify compliance with the applicable laws and guidelines.
-The Covid-19 pandemic had only a minimal impact on inspections by the regulatory authorities.
-They continued to carry out their inspections, yet virtually.
+Our clinical study processes and procedures are regularly inspected by relevant regulatory authorities to verify their compliance with applicable laws and guidelines.

 Conducting clinical studies responsibly

-Every study follows precisely defined procedures to ensure that it is conducted to the highest quality standards in line with good working practices for the development and manufacture of drugs (GxP), the ethical principles of the Declaration of Helsinki and other international guidelines and regulations.
-In 2020 there were no significant issues which had any impact on patient rights, patient safety or data integrity of a study raised by third parties or regulatory agencies.
+Every clinical study follows defined procedures to ensure it is conducted to the highest quality standards in line with good working practices (GxP) for the development and manufacturing of drugs, the ethical principles of the Declaration of Helsinki and other international guidelines and regulations.
+In 2022, regulatory authority inspections did not unveil issues which had a significant impact on patient rights, patient safety, or the data integrity of a study.

 We continuously collect and communicate safety data on our investigational drugs and promptly provide clinical investigators with important new findings relevant to the safety of the study participants.
-In this way, we help to ensure the safe use of our pharmaceuticals.
-Potential adverse effects and risks are taken into consideration in an effort to evaluate the benefit-risk ratio of our products and manage any risk.
-Product information, including the Investigator’s Brochure and Information for study participants, is updated accordingly.
+In this way, we help to ensure the safe use of our medicines.
+Potential adverse effects and risks are taken into consideration to evaluate the benefit-risk ratio of our products and manage any risk.
+Product information, including the investigator’s brochure and information for study participants, is updated accordingly.
 More information is available under Patient safety.

 Conducting clinical trials in vulnerable populations

-The implementation of clinical studies in vulnerable populations, such as children or people with disabilities, requires special attention and care in order to comply with the highest ethical and scientific standards.
+The implementation of clinical studies in vulnerable populations, such as children or people with disabilities, requires special attention and care to comply with the highest ethical and scientific standards.
 The well-being of the individual is our highest priority.
 For this reason, we only conduct studies with participants from vulnerable population groups if scientifically justified and if there is no other way to achieve conclusive results.
-When performing such studies, especially when informing study participants and obtaining their consent, we comply strictly with all statutory regulations.
+When performing such studies, especially when informing study participants and obtaining their consent, we take statutory regulations into account.

 Teaming up to get results

 The clinical trial investigators participating in our clinical studies by enrolling and caring for patients are critical to the successful development of new medicines.
-Furthermore, in order to achieve a broad, in-depth basis for the development of new treatments, we seek advice from medical-scientific advisory boards, and frequently conduct clinical studies in collaboration with external partners in academia and industry.
+Furthermore, to achieve a broad, in-depth basis for the development of new treatments, we seek advice from medical-scientific advisory boards and frequently conduct clinical studies in collaboration with external partners in academia and industry.
 We also rely on the support of contract research organizations (CROs) and other service providers and vendors.
-We expect all our partners to abide by the same set of high standards in terms of ethical conduct and quality in clinical research.
+We expect from our partners that they apply the same high standards in terms of ethical conduct and quality in clinical research.

 Close dialogue with patients and advocacy groups

-We want to ensure that the voices and needs of patients and their caregivers are adequately heard and taken into consideration when developing and conducting clinical studies.
-That is why we have established the Patient Advisory Boards (PAB) as one of our crucial communication channels.
-Our PAB Charter describes how to involve patient advocacy groups in our clinical research process.
-During Advisory Board meetings, patients, caregivers and representatives from patient advocacy groups are invited to share their experience and perspectives related to clinical trials.
-We use this opportunity to discuss multiple aspects of the drug development process, including but not limited to, protocol design, educational materials, technology and innovative approaches to clinical trials.
-Our Global Clinical Operations (GCO) unit values and leverages such information in multiple ways, with a clear focus on prioritizing patient centricity in everything we do.
+We want to ensure that the voices and needs of patients and their caregivers are adequately heard and taken into consideration through the entire lifecycle of our medicines.
+We have a strong internal policy as well as compliance guidance documents, which provide a clear frame to ensure that such engagements take place within an ethical framework.
+In addition, we established the Patient Advisory Boards (PAB) as one of our crucial communication channels.
+Our PAB Charter describes how to involve patients and caregivers in our clinical research process.
+During Advisory Board meetings, patients, caregivers and representatives from patient advocacy groups are invited to share their experiences related to clinical trials.
+We use this opportunity to discuss multiple aspects of the drug development process, including but not limited to protocol design, educational materials, technology and innovative approaches to clinical trials.

 Furthermore, we are involved in multiple activities that focus on this relevant aspect of patient centricity in clinical studies.
 For example, in the United States, we are an active member of the Clinical Trials Transformation Initiative (CTTI), which focuses on quality and efficiency in clinical trials.